Devil: Yazidism

-According to Yazidism there is no entity that represents evil in opposition to God; such dualism is rejected by Yazidis, and evil is regarded as nonexistent.
+and there is no entity that represents evil in opposition to God.
 Yazidis adhere to strict monism and are prohibited from uttering the word "devil" and from speaking of anything related to Hell.

 Zoroastrianism

 Zoroastrianism probably introduced the first idea of the devil; a principle of evil independently existing apart from God.
 In Zoroastrianism, good and evil derive from two ultimately opposed forces.
 The force of good is called Ahura Mazda and the "destructive spirit" in the Avestan language is called Angra Mainyu.
 The Middle Persian equivalent is Ahriman.
 They are in eternal struggle and neither is all-powerful, especially Angra Mainyu is limited to space and time: in the end of time, he will be finally defeated.
 While Ahura Mazda creates what is good, Angra Mainyu is responsible for every evil and suffering in the world, such as toads and scorpions.

 Iranian Zoroastrians also considered the Daeva as devil creature, because of this in the Shahnameh, it is mentioned as both Ahriman Div (اهریمن دیو) as a devil.